tundachef/tundachef/README.md

 - 👋 Hi, I’m @tundachef
-- 👀 I be speaking to the souls of men
+- 👀 I can't see nothing
 - 🌱 African god
-- 💞️ Started with a pallet
+- 💞️ Meh meh
-- 📫 Highest elevation of the self
+- 📫 send Hennessy with every email

 <!---
 tundachef/tundachef is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.